Leadership

 Leadership Philosophies (2026): 6 Models That Actually Work

 Most managers inherit their leadership philosophies by accident.
-They copy the boss who promoted them, absorb a few habits, and call it a style.
+They copy the boss who promoted them, absorb a few habits, and call it a leadership style.
 That works until the team changes, the pressure spikes, or someone calls the bluff.

 Quick answer